SWEET PAUL MAGAZINE

 Man, do I love Nhi Mundy.
 Let me just start by saying that half-way through the shoot she whipped up a lunch that my dreams are made of: gnocchi in an olive oil & garlic sauce with a touch of sage, the freshest Greek salad I’ve ever laid my eyes on, and a small side of kalamata olives because, come on, everyone loves a good, salty kalamata olive.

-A lack of authentic ethnic food is an all too common complaint from urbanites now living the country life.
-A decent taco or souvlaki suddenly becomes the holy grail worth traveling great distances.
 So it's no surprise that Nhi Mundy has attracted such an enthusiastic clientele at Bà & Me, a growing chain of Vietnamese restaurants in Callicoon, New York, and a newly opened café just across the border in Honesdale, Pennsylvania.

 food & wine